Healthy Homes Assessment Trentham

 Insulation Trentham

-A well-insulated house can help control condensation, and decrease the risk of dampness and mould, and will also make much easier to the household to hold the heat.
+A house that is well-insulated will help to control condensation, and decrease the risk of mould and damp, and also makes an easier task to the house to retain heat.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation withstands heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
+The greater the R-value, the more efficient the insulation.

 Trentham Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the inside it’s also about the outside.
-You must ensure there is somewhere for surface and ground water to go and also stop it from getting into the building.
-When it comes to moisture and damp it’s often those things that you aren’t aware of that could become a major issue and end up causing the property to suffer and affecting the tenant’s health.
+Keeping your rental property safe from water damage isn’t only about what’s inside the building it is also about the outside.
+You must make sure there is somewhere for rain, surface and underground water to flow, and stop it from coming inside.
+When it is about damp and water, it’s often what you don’t see that can cause a lot of trouble and end up causing the property to suffer and affecting your tenant’s well-being.

-Rental properties must have effective drainage for the removal of storm water, surface water, and ground water.
-This includes the proper outfall or runoff.
-Making sure the water has a proper place to go and that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Properties that are rented must have effective drainage to eliminate rainwater, storm water, and groundwater, with the proper outfall or runoff.
+Making sure the water is able to go, and also that it doesn’t sit beneath structures is an crucial aspect of maintaining your property’s dry.

-Alongside an irrigation system to stop moisture from entering, if your rental is enclosed between your floor and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between your flooring and soil, a ground-water barrier must be put in place when it’s reasonably practicable to install it.

-Ground moisture barriers are typically an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from rising into the home.
-It also helps in preventing water damage to the floor insulation.
+The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture present in the ground from entering the home.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection